An axiomatic approach to diversity: Three-vertex equidistance

 In the previous section, we saw a scheme for generating diversity measures that satisfy Axioms~\ref{adding}--\ref{scaling}.
 However, as briefly mentioned earlier, there is also a fifth axiom that is necessary --- that of \emph{equidistance}.
-In this section, we shall explain why such an axiom is desirable and discuss how to define it.
-We will start with the case when we just have graphs of order three, which we shall see only requires a small modification to our previous measures; then we will investigate a seemingly natural way to extend the concept to graphs of arbitrary order, which we shall see actually produces an intriguing contradiction; and finally we will propose a more careful definition.
-In Section~\ref{nice measure}, we shall then describe a pretty measure that appears to always give nice results.
+In this section, we shall explain why such an axiom is desirable, and define it for the specific case when our graphs have exactly three vertices, which we shall see only requires a small modification to our previous measures.
+In Sections~\ref{strongsection} and \ref{nice measure}, we will then investigate how to extend the concept to graphs of arbitrary size.

 Let us imagine that we have two vertices $x$ and $y$ that are distance $1$ apart, and that we wish to add one more vertex to this set.
 Suppose that we are free to choose any element from $\{z: D(\{x,z\}) + D(\{y,z\}) = 2\}$.
-It seems intuitive that the overall diversity score ought to be greater the more equidistant the new vertex is between $x$ and $y$.
+It seems natural that the overall diversity score ought to be greater the more equidistant the new vertex is between $x$ and $y$.
 Unfortunately, this is actually not true for the diversity measure defined at the end of the last section, where we use the suitable function of equation~(\ref{nice}) in recursion~(\ref{basic}), since we know that the regular unit triangle scores $2$, whereas the triangle with lengths $1$, $\frac{1}{2}$ and $\frac{3}{2}$ scores $\frac{3}{1+2+\frac{2}{3}} + \max \left\{ 1, \frac{1}{2}, \frac{3}{2} \right\} = \frac{9}{11} + \frac{3}{2} > 2$.
 This example establishes the need for a new axiom: